Who We Are

 Karla Coleman García

-Karla Coleman García is the Policy Manager at Conexión Américas where she operates as an education policy analyst and legislative liaison.
+Karla Coleman García is the Associate Director of Policy and Advovacy at Conexión Américas where she operates as an education policy analyst and legislative liaison.
 Prior to joining the policy team, Karla led Early Escalera, an early intervention college preparation program for first-generation college-bound 9 th and 10 th grade students.
 Karla was born in San Luis Potosí, México and grew up in Dallas, Texas before moving to San Francisco, California.
 Her passion for education and advocacy stem from growing up with a father who is a civil rights attorney and a mother who is a teacher.
 Her interest in education, policy, and community involvement led her to serve with City Year, an AmeriCorps Program working to bridge support and funding gaps in high-poverty communities and increase graduation rates.
 Karla holds a Bachelor of Arts in Spanish and history from Baylor University and a Master’s of Education in higher education policy from Vanderbilt University.
 You can follow Karla on Twitter via @K_ColemanGarcia.

 Alexza Barajas Clark, Ph.D.